andybega/forecaster2/README.md

   + add variable transformations, e.g. y2y diff, volatility
   + this is a fucking nightmare; impute missing values as they currently are before adding var transforms without missing values; then add more indices
-- for EPR, add indicator if group dynamics changed
 - add sources:
   - [x] V-Dem
   - [x] Inf mort